-- Bringing together over 7,000+ healthcare professionals all under one roof
+- Bringing together the entire healthcare community together all under one roof

-- The chance to learn from 130+ expert speakers from South Western Sydney Local Health District, Metro South Health, Safer Care Victoria, Australian College of Nursing, NSW Health, Australian Digital Health Agency, Australian Medical Association, NSW Rural Doctor's Network, eHealth Queensland, Health Network, St Vincent's Hospital Melbourne, and many more!
+- The chance to learn from a number of expert speakers from South Western Sydney Local Health District, Metro South Health, Safer Care Victoria, Australian College of Nursing, NSW Health, Australian Digital Health Agency, Australian Medical Association, NSW Rural Doctor's Network, eHealth Queensland, Health Network, St Vincent's Hospital Melbourne, and many more!

-- Access to 300+ top healthcare solution providers
+- Access to Australia's top healthcare solution providers

 - 100% refreshed content being shared across the 2 days